XLSTM-HVED: Cross-Modal Brain Tumor Segmentation and MRI Reconstruction Method Using Vision XLSTM and Heteromodal Variational Encoder-Decoder: Acknowledgment

 \section{Acknowledgment}

-This work was supported by Key R\&D Program of Zhejiang (2023C03101), Medical Health Science and Technology Project of Zhejiang Provincial Health Commission (2023KY832), Guangdong Basic and Applied Basic Research Foundation (No. 2022A1515110570), Guangxi Key R\&D Project (No. AB24010167), Innovation Teams of Youth Innovation in Science, Technology of High Education Institutions of Shandong Province (No.2021KJ088), Shenzhen Science and Technology Program (No. KCXFZ20201221173008022), and the Open Project Program of the State Key Laboratory of CAD\&CG, Zhejiang University (No. A2304).
+This work was supported by Key R\&D Program of Zhejiang (2023C03101), Medical Health Science and Technology Project of Zhejiang Provincial Health Commission (2023KY832), the Open Project Program of the State Key Laboratory of CAD\&CG, Zhejiang University (No. A2304), Guangdong Basic and Applied Basic Research Foundation (No. 2022A1515110570), Guangxi Key R\&D Project (No. AB24010167), Innovation Teams of Youth Innovation in Science, Technology of High Education Institutions of Shandong Province (No.2021KJ088) and Shenzhen Science and Technology Program (No. KCXFZ20201221173008022), Shenzhen Stability Science Program 2022 (2023SC0073).